Marambii/Code-Challenges/README.md

-# code-challenge-week-1
+# Code-challenge-week-1-code-2

-Project title=" Student Grade Generator"
+Project Title; Speeding Ticket Calculator.

-Description..
+Project Description..

-In this project, I have created a program that takes in values for student marks and generates the required grades as per the requirements. i.e..

-"Write a program that prompts the user to input student marks.
-The input should be between 0 and 100.
-Then output the correct grade as follows:

-A > 79, B > 60 to 79, C > 59 to 49, D > 40 to 49, E > less 40."
+Write a program that takes as input the speed of a car e.g 80.
+If the speed is less than 70, it should print “Ok”.
+Otherwise, for every 5 km/s above the speed limit (70), it should give the driver one demerit point and print the total number of demerit points.

+For example, if the speed is 80, it should print: “Points: 2”.
+If the driver gets more than 12 points, the function should print: “License suspended”.

-Setup..
+Project Setup..

- I used HTML as the basic website generator, styled it with Css and added the Grade generator using else if with the Script.js file.
+I have used HTML as the main website generator.
+The CSS file has been used to style the contents of the HTML file.
+The JavaScript file has been used to generate the comments and the points that are dependant on the speed that has been inputed.

- Author; Baruch Marambi Mwenda
+Pooject Author: Baruch Marambi Mwenda

- Licenced by moringaschool.com
+licenced by moringaschool.com